 After we dismissed, I came up to her.
-I put my hands on her shoulders and said as sincerely as I possible could I said, "I want you to know that you have nothing to be ashamed of.
+I put my hands on her shoulders and said, "I want you to know that you have nothing to be ashamed of.
 I am so proud of you for raising your hand."

 She nervously smiled and looked down.
 I knew something shifted.
 Something moved that only God could move.
 I had done nothing.

 You never know how you may be used by God in your absolute, unglamorous, wish-it-were-different kind of weakness to be powerful for Him.
 Ann Swindell has done this.
 I can't wait to see how you will allow yourself to be used not despite the waiting but even while you wait.